nonzzz/no-bump/README.md

 Node API doesn't read your config file it's more suitable for you to build into your build task.

 The full config please see [CONFIGS](./docs/CONFIG.md)

+### FAQ

+> Can i use vite or rollup plugin?

+- Yes.
+You can use them by yourself.
+If it's necessary.(If you import a plugin from vite, you should pay attention if they are vite-specific plugin).

+> It's different with others zero bundler?

+- Yes. `bump` is a minimalist style zero bundler.
+[ARCHITECUTRE](./docs/ARCHITECUTRE.md)